goriya/exocortex/README.md

 Blitz comes with a test setup using [Jest](https://jestjs.io/) and [react-testing-library](https://testing-library.com/).

+Note that there must be a PostgreSQL server running in order for the tests to succeed.

 ## Commands

 Blitz comes with a powerful CLI that is designed to make development easy and